carboncredits/x4c/docs/key-management.md

 In the 4C Tezos contract system we have two contract types, the FA2 token issuing contract, and the custodian token management contract.
 Tokens in this will related to some amount of CO2 offset typically, enabling you to buy carbon credits ahead of time, and then later retire them as offsets are needed.

-There will typically be one FA2 contract per institute managing credits being added to the chain, and the optionally those who acquire tokens can choose to use the custodian contract to own their tokens, letting them do publicly visible internal accounting, such as assigning tokens to departments within a larger organisation, without having to give every department their own wallet.
+There will typically be one FA2 contract per institute managing credits being added to the chain, with each carbon credit generating project being in effect a new asset-type, and the credits within that project being a token (e.g., 1 token represents 1kg of CO2).

-The custodian contract is similar to an FA2 contract in many ways: it has an internal ledger, whereby the tokens owned by the custodian contract are kept, and they're assigned to off-chain entities, which are just labels rather than wallets.
-It also has an owner (cf the FA2 Oracle) and operators, which allow the owner to delegate retirement responsibility.
+Once the credits have been registered, people can acquire them.
+The mechanism for any exchange to pay for the credits etc. is not part of the X4C contract - that happens outside, and when some agreement is reached a number of project credits, or tokens for a particular asset, are transferred to the buyer.

+The buyer may assign the tokens to a wallet directly, or more likely in the X4C context, they will use an X4C custodian contract.
+Using a custodian contract to manage tokens you own confers two benefits:

+1. You can divide the tokens you've acquired between multiple off-chain entities (represented as byte strings in the contract).
+For example, a large enterprise could buy the credits and then assign them to different departments within that organisation.
+Doing so with a custodian contract means the different departments do not need their own wallets, and all the retirements will be still credited to the enterprise, but there will be some trail of how they were used on the chain.
+1. The custodian contract makes it easier to dominate a delegate wallet, which is useful for security reasons, and discussed in more detail below.
+In theory you can use operators on the FA2 contract directly, but that requires approval of the FA2 operator each time, so its easier to do this on a custodian contract you have ownership of.

+Carbon credits do not tend to be held on to, like other assets, rather they are "consumed" when the holder emits some carbon, thus being used to offset those emissions.
+When this happens the tokens are "retired", which in effect deletes them from both the custodian contract (if one is being used) and from the originating FA2 contract.
+Although the token is deleted, the tokens lifecycle will have been recorded in the blockchain, providing traceability that the institution bought and retired the carbon credit.

 ## Tasks

-Here are a list of the major tasks within the X4C system, and who is responsible for initiating them.
+Here are a list of the major tasks within the X4C system, which translate to endpoint calls on the contracts, and who is responsible for initiating them.

 ### FA2 minting